jappeace/jappeaceApplication/content/tool-survey.md

 It was a classmate who brought me up on this idea, but CGPGrey pointed out the dialogue aspect.

-## Version controll
+## Version control
 So I use [git](https://git-scm.com/) for version control.
-Wait, you may not know what version controll is.
+Wait, you may not know what version control is.
 Think of it as Ctrl+Z on steroids managed by a dedicated program.
 It can track changes over multiple files and directories, and with each change you want to save you can add a message.